 For strategies trading individual stocks, we need to make sure that the traded universe is free of survivorship bias.
 Our stock-trading strategies use major indices as their trading universe.
 For these, we have access to historical index constituents, including de-listed, re-named, or merged instruments.

 For strategies trading ETFs, we face the problem that many ETFs have inception dates later than 2007.
-To be able to test that far back, we extend the history of ETFs using proxy instruments as required.
+To test that far back, we extend the history of ETFs using proxy instruments as required.
 There are many different kinds of proxies available, including similar ETFs, mutual funds, or indices.
 If none of these are available, we use mathematical models, e.g., to model total returns of Treasuries from the yields.

 Most of our Basic portfolios come from books and publications.
 Unless otherwise noted, we aim to implement these portfolios verbatim and without making any adjustments.
 To honor the spirit of the authors who shared their ideas with the world, we provide our implementations of these strategies under the same open-source license as the backtesting engine.
 Curious investors can review the source code in the open-source repository.